 Furthermore, getting subscribers through those Sub4Sub Facebook groups will give you inactive subscribers which can harm your channel growth in that they don’t watch your content or interact with it.
 When you don’t have enough interaction and engagement on your content, the algorithms don’t promote your content on YouTube’s search results, suggestions and recommendations.

 As you can see, this phenomenon is more widespread than you would have imagined, with hundreds of thousands of participants in these shady Facebook groups.
-Try to earn subscribers through verified means, as that's when it's most healthy for your channel.
+Try to promote your channel through legit methods, as that's when it's most healthy for your channel.

 There's no way new audience will know about the video if you don't market it, especially if you are new to YouTube.
 You can start by asking your friends and family to subscribe to your channel.
 You can also reach out to your other social media platforms such as Facebook, Twitter and LinkedIn to talk more about your channel and find relevant audiences.